 ARTICLE III.
 MEMBERSHIP

-- Associate Membership.
-The following shall be eligible for associate membership: enlisted personnel, Massachusetts Military Academy Cadets and other officer candidates and former enlisted members of the National Guard of Massachusetts who have been honorably discharged or retired from active status.
-Associate Members shall pay dues, unless a Life Member, as set by the Executive Committee, are not eligible to vote, but can serve on special or ad hoc committees by invitation of the President or Executive Committee.
+(b) ASSOCIATE MEMBERSHIP.
+The following shall be eligible for associate membership: Enlisted personnel, Massachusetts Military Academy Cadets and other officer candidates and former Enlisted members of the National Guard of Massachusetts who have been honorably discharged or retired from active status.
+Associate Members shall pay dues, unless a Life Member, as set by the Executive Committee, and are not eligible to vote, but can serve on special or ad hoc committees by invitation of the President or Executive Committee.

-- Honorary Membership.
+(c) HONORARY MEMBERSHIP.
 Any officer or former officer of the regular military or naval service of the United States, or officer of the National Guard of the various states, and citizens of the Commonwealth of Massachusetts who have rendered meritorious service to the National Guard of the Commonwealth, shall be eligible for election to honorary membership for the period of one year or for such period as the Executive Committee may specify.
 Honorary members may be selected by a majority of the Executive Committee present at any meetings thereof duly called and held, at which a quorum is present.
 Honorary members shall not be eligible to hold office or to vote.
 Honorary members are welcome to volunteer to serve on special or ad hoc committees by invitation of the President or the Executive Committee.
-Those E-8s and E-9s, who were active members of The Association prior to the amendment of the By-laws on 4 February 1985, shall be lifetime, honorary members of The Association.
+Those in the grades of E-8 and E-9, who were active members of The Association prior to the amendment of the bylaws on February 4, 1985, shall be lifetime, honorary members of The Association.

-- Retired Life Membership.
-All retired officers, to include Title III, US Code retirees or those retired for medical reasons who were members of The Association shall be eligible for retired life membership in The Association upon payment of such amount as may from time to time be fixed by the By-laws.
+(d) RETIRED LIFE MEMBERSHIP.
+All retired officers, to include Title III, US Code retirees or those retired for medical reasons who were members of The Association shall be eligible for retired life membership in The Association upon payment of such amount as may from time to time be fixed by the bylaws.
 A life member shall have all the privileges of an active member.

-- Active Life Membership.
-All active officers of the Massachusetts National Guard shall be eligible for active life membership in The Association upon payment of such amount as may from time to time be fixed by the By-laws.
+(e) ACTIVE LIFE MEMBERSHIP.
+All active officers of the Massachusetts National Guard shall be eligible for active life membership in The Association upon payment of such amount as may from time to time be fixed by the bylaws.
 A life member shall have all the privileges of an active member.

-- The amount required to be paid, in accordance with Article III, Para 4, for Retired Life Membership shall be $25.00.
+(c) The amount required to be paid for Retired Life Membership, in accordance with Article III, Section 1(d), shall be $25.00.

-- The amount required to be paid, in accordance with Article III, Para 5, for Active Life Membership shall be $250.00.
-The payment of such amount may be made in full or by installments in parity with the life membership products offered by the National Guard Association of the United States (hereinafter referred to as NGAUS).
+(d) The amount required to be paid for Active Life Membership, in accordance with Article III, Section 1(e), shall be $250.00.
+The payment of such amount may be made in full or by installments in parity with the life membership products offered by the National Guard Association of the United States (hereinafter referred to as “NGAUS”).

 ARTICLE IV.
 OFFICERS AND DIRECTORS

-- The Officers of The Association shall be a President, a First Vice President, a Second Vice- President, a Secretary, a Treasurer, a Marketing Director and a Board of Directors to be known as the Executive Committee.
+(a).
+The Officers of The Association shall be a President, a First Vice President, a Second Vice President, a Secretary, a Treasurer, a Marketing Director and a Board of Directors to be known as the Executive Committee.

-- The Executive Committee shall consist of fourteen (14) Committee Members.
-In the event of any executive committee voting tie, the President will have the power to cast an additional tie-breaking vote.
+(b) The Executive Committee shall consist of fourteen (14) Committee Members.
+In the event of any Executive Committee voting tie, the President will have the power to cast an additional tie-breaking vote.
 Six (6) members shall be the duly elected above named officers.
 Three (3) members shall be elected during the Annual Conference.
 Three (3) members will be appointed by the President, one of which will be Army National Guard, one will be Air National Guard and one a Life Member, either Army or Air National Guard.
-One member shall be the Immediate Past President of the Association, and one member shall be the Adjutant General of Massachusetts ex-officio.
+One member shall be the Immediate Past President of the Association, and one member shall be The Adjutant General of Massachusetts ex officio

-- A Second Vice-President shall be elected at the Annual Conference of The Association, who shall be a member from the Air National Guard every third year.
-The member shall serve as Second Vice-President the first year of their term, the First Vice-President the second year of their term, and the President the third year of their term.
+(a) A Second Vice President shall be elected at the Annual Conference of The Association, who shall be a member from the Air National Guard every third year.
+The member shall serve as Second Vice President the first year of their term, the First Vice President the second year of their term, and the President the third year of their term.

-- Three members shall be elected to the Executive Committee at the Annual Conference of The Association, two (2) Army and one (1) Air National Guard, either Active or Life Members.
+(b) Three (3) members shall be elected to the Executive Committee at the Annual Conference of The Association: two (2) Army and one (1) Air National Guard, either Active or Life Members.

-- A Secretary and Marketing Director shall be elected at alternate Annual Conferences of The Association for a term of two years.
+(c) A Secretary and Marketing Director shall be elected at alternate Annual Conferences of The Association for a term of two (2) years.

-- A Treasurer shall be elected at alternate Annual Conferences of The Association for a term of two years.
+(d) A Treasurer shall be elected at alternate Annual Conferences of The Association for a term of two (2) years.
 Said election shall not coincide with election of the Secretary and Marketing Director.

-- Resignation.
 Any officer or member of the Executive Committee may at any time, by resignation in writing delivered to the President, or in the event such resignation is that of the President, delivered to the First Vice President, resign their office.
-On receipt of such resignation, notification will be made to the Executive Committee to fill such vacancy, if required under Article IV, Section 2e.
+On receipt of such resignation, notification will be made to the Executive Committee to fill such vacancy, if required under Article IV, Section 2(e).